marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

   Other security measures are currently under evaluation in issue number [117](https://github.com/italia/eudi-wallet-it-docs/issues/117), where a list of mitigations from [`OAuthCrossDeviceSec`_] are discussed.
 Two examples are:

-  - Short Lived/Timebound QR Codes: Reducing the lifetime of the QR code (e.g., 2-3 mins) is fundamental to restrict the time window available for the attacks.
+  - Short Lived/Timebound QR Codes: Reducing the lifetime of the QR code (e.g., 2-3 mins) is necessary to restrict the time window available for the attacks.
   - One-Time QR Codes: One-Time QR codes restrict the possibility of attacks when the same QR code is sent to multiple victims.

 SR-P-41